Chaplain Career Support

 Currently serving chaplains, regardless of status, are required to attend a credentialing event at least once every three years, unless prevented by mission requirements.
 All currently serving chaplains will be supported in the maintenance of their professional credentials and ecclesiastical standing through attendance and participation in these mandatory events.

-For chaplains residing closer to the East Coast, we will have our second Chaplain Credentialing and Training Event at the Montreat Conference Center in Montreat, NC from August 10-14.
+We are still planning for the Chaplain Credentialing and Training Event at the Montreat Conference Center in Montreat, NC from August 10-14.
 The 10th and 14th will be travel days.
 We will gather on Monday evening the 10th for our first time together.

 Families are invited and encouraged to attend these Training and Credentialing events.
 There will be programing provided for children.